Vestey Holdings: Current holdings and governance

-Samuel Vestey, 3rd Baron Vestey (19 March 1941 – 4 February 2021), great-grandson of co-founder William Vestey (later Lord Vestey), was Chairman of the Vestey Group from 1995 until his death in 2021.
+The 3rd Baron Vestey (19 March 1941 – 4 February 2021), great-grandson of co-founder William Vestey (later Lord Vestey), was Chairman of the Vestey Group from 1995 until his death in 2021.

 George Vestey has been CEO of Vestey Holdings since 2010, and his brother Robin Non-Executive Chairman since 2013 (after becoming a main board director after their father Edmund’s retirement in 2004).

 The family was still immensely wealthy in 2015; 160th on the Sunday Times Rich List 2015, with an estimated fortune of £700 million.
 Actor Tom Hiddleston is the great-great-grandson of co-founder Sir Edmund Vestey, 1st Baronet.

-As of 2020, the Vestey family’s farming interests are mainly in Brazil, in both the cattle industry and sugar cane production.
+As of 2020, the Vestey family's farming interests are mainly in Brazil, in both the cattle industry and sugar cane production.
 A 12,000 ha tree-planting programme is set to supply eucalyptus wood to the iron ore industry in Brazil.
 The family also has two wine companies in Australia: The Lane Vineyard in the Adelaide Hills of South Australia, and Delatite Wines in Victoria, Australia.